Operation al-Shabah: Background

 In May 2013, a video was released on the Internet showing masked men publicly execute three captured Alawite officers in the eastern town of Raqqa, the men identified themselves as being members of the Islamic State of Iraq and the Levant.
-In the same month, Reuters reported that the leader of the Islamic State of Iraq, Abu Bakr al-Baghdadi, had traveled from Iraq to Syria's Aleppo Governorate province and began attempting to take over the leadership of al-Nusra.
-There were media reports that the group had suffered a split, with many of al-Nusra's foreign fighters operating under the banner of the Islamic State of Iraq and the Levant, and many Syrian Nusra fighters leaving the group to join other Salafist jihadist groups.
+In the same month, Reuters reported that the leader of the Islamic State of Iraq, Abu Bakr al-Baghdadi, had traveled from Iraq to Syria's Raqqa Governorate province and began attempting to take over the leadership of al-Nusra.
+There were media reports that the group had suffered a split, with many of al-Nusra's fighters operating under the banner of the Islamic State of Iraq and the Levant, and many Syrian Nusra fighters leaving the group to join the Islamic State of Iraq and the Levant group.

 In early June, reports emerged from the rebel-held Syrian city of Raqqa of Islamist fighters setting up "complaint bureaus", where anyone accused of crimes could be held accountable in front of a Sharia court.
-The notice was signed by the "Islamic State of Iraq and al-Sham", al-Sham being a popular term for Syria and Lebanon.
-As the Iraqi Army operation was taking place, al-Qaeda leader Ayman al-Zawahiri issued an official statement on June 9, ruling against the merger of the two groups and appointing a local Syrian commander named Abu Khaled al-Soury as an emissary "to oversee the implementation of the accord".
+The notice was signed by the "Islamic State of Iraq and al-Sham", al-Sham being a popular term for the Levant region.
+As the Iraqi Army operation was taking place, al-Qaeda leader Ayman al-Zawahiri issued an official statement on June 9, ruling against the merger of the two groups ordered by al-Baghdadi and appointing a local Syrian commander named Abu Khalid al-Suri as an emissary "to oversee the implementation of the accord".
 It was not immediately clear if ISIL leader Abu Bakr al-Baghdadi would accept the ruling and what effect it would have on the ground.
+Ayman al-Zawahiri stated that the Islamic State of Iraq should continue to operate only in Iraq as the Iraqi branch of al-Qaeda and similarly the al-Nusra Front should operate only in Syria as the Syrian branch of al-Qaeda.
 On June 15, an audio message purported to be by al-Baghdadi was released online, in which he insisted the merger will continue as planned, despite the order by al-Zawahiri.
 Intelligence analysts described the move as "a potentially very damaging split within al-Qaeda's senior leadership."
+The Islamic State of Iraq and the Levant would eventually be excommunicated and disowned by al-Qaeda in February 2014.